California intrastate ELD facts, exemptions and help (oh my)

 What are some exemptions under the California ELD mandates?

-Not every fleet, truck, driver or trip will be subject to California’s ELD mandate.
+Not every fleet, truck, driver or trip are subject to California’s ELD mandate.

 • Drivers operating a CMV driveway towaway operation.